 Get a Grip!
 3 Hand Strengthening Exercises for Retirees

-It’s easy to overlook hand strengthening exercises when planning our workout routines.
+It’s easy to overlook hand-strengthening exercises when planning our workout routines.
 We may be more interested in burning belly fat or increasing our cardio endurance.
 However, maintaining strong hand strength as we grow older is very important.
-It’s important because hand fitness plays a (Learn more!)
+It’s important because hand fitness plays a significant (Learn more!)

 Yes!
 Retire at 62 and Work Part-Time in Retirement

-It’s an excellent idea to work part-time in retirement.
-It’s an especially sweet deal if you work and also take advantage of collecting Social Security benefits at 62.
-Additionally, working part-time in retirement can help you stretch your resources, whether yours are thick or thin.
-(Learn more!)
+It’s a great idea to work part-time during retirement, especially if you also take advantage of collecting Social Security benefits at 62.
+Furthermore, working part-time during retirement can help you make the most of your resources, whether you have a lot or a little.
+It (Learn more!)

 Should I Move When I Retire – Only If You Have What it Takes